tanish197/Nodejs_todo/README.md

  ### But it will stop when we do Ctrl+C.
  ### So we will use Docker to containerize it

-  // Open EC2 terminal and follow these commands:
+### Open EC2 terminal and follow these commands:
     • sudo apt install docker.io
     • docker build . -t node-app
     • sudo usermod -a -G docker $USER
     • docker run -d --name node-app -p 8000:8000 todo-node-app

 ### Now it will run with Docker

 ## Auto buildiing Docker File through jenkins
-  Steps:
+ ### Steps:
     • Go to jenkins job and open COnfigure
     • Write build steps
     • docker build . -t node-app
     • docker run -d --name node-app -p 8000:8000 todo-node-app
     • Apply and save.
     • Go to EC2 terminal and use these commands before clicking on build now.
     • sudo chmod 777 /var/lib/jenkins/workspace/nodejs-todo
     • sudo usermod -a -G docker jenkins
     • sudo systemctl restart jenkins
-  // use below command if it gives error after building
+### use below command if it gives error after building
     • docker kill *image_name*
     • docker rm *image_name*

 ### It will successfully runn

-#### Using Continous Integration using webhooks
+### Using Continous Integration using webhooks
     • Go to Github repository settings and go on webhooks.
 Enter the source as of jenkins i.e., 65.1.109.53:8080 and also don't forget to add github-webhook/ at the end.
 Overall write like http://65.1.109.53:8080/github-webhook/
     • Before doing okay.
 Change the inbound of 8080 to Anywhere from MyIp so that github can access it.
     • Now click Ok
     • Now go to jenkins jobs and enable Github hook trigger for Gitscm polling under build triggers and save.
     • Now try make changes in files on github code.
     • Now it will successfully Build without clicking on build now.
-   ## Boomb, We did it ;)
+  # Boom , We did it ;)